sg-s/mark-roi/README.md

 ## Features

-* lets your mark ROIs
+* Lets your mark ROIs
-* works
+* Works
-* fast. loading images is instantaneous, no matter how big the files are
+* Fast. loading images is instantaneous, no matter how big the files are
+* Automatically convert .mat files into HDF5 files for faster operations.
+* Intelligently figures out your data structure within a .mat file, no matter how many variables you have there.

 ## Assumptions

-* .mat files have a variable called "images"
-* .mat files are v7.3 or later. use [convertMATFileTo73](https://github.com/sg-s/srinivas.gs_mtools/blob/master/src/file-tools/convertMATFileTo73.m) to convert your .mat files if needed.
+* Your images are stored in a 3D matrix in a .mat file.
 * You want to mark some "control" ROIs and some "test" ROIs

 ## Hacking

-The parts you probably want to change to re-purpose this to your use are as follows:
+`markROI` is written as a single-file function, where different sub-functions make the UI, load and plot the image, etc. The parts you probably want to change to re-purpose this to your use are as follows:

 ### loadFile